-The results of the hearing by the Student Affairs and Academic Standing Committee will be presented in writing to the Dean of Student Services and will recommend acquittal, disciplinary probation, suspension or dismissal.
-Additional recommendations for disciplinary or remedial actions from the Committee will be reviewed by the Dean of Student Services, Academic Dean, Director of Operations and the President for usefulness and appropriateness.
+The results of the hearing by the SAASC will be presented in writing to Sanction Review Board, which consists of the Dean of Student Services, Academic Dean and Director of Operations.
+The SAASC will also recommend acquittal, disciplinary probation, suspension or dismissal.
+Additional recommendations for disciplinary or remedial actions from the Committee will be reviewed by the Sanction Review Board for usefulness and appropriateness.